NVIDIA/NVFlare/examples/advanced/xgboost/README.md

 They use [XGBoost](https://github.com/dmlc/xgboost),
 which is an optimized distributed gradient boosting library.

+The code was tested against XGBoost V2.11.
+It may not work with other versions of XGBoost.

 ### HIGGS
 The examples illustrate a binary classification task based on [HIGGS dataset](https://archive.ics.uci.edu/dataset/280/higgs).
 This dataset contains 11 million instances, each with 28 attributes.